 How will the development benefit the surrounding community?

 This development will bring considerable new business and commercial opportunities to the area, injecting £2 billion into the local economy.
 During the build phase 300-400 construction jobs will be created, including an Apprenticeship skills programme.
 And approximately 5,000 jobs will become available within the town, with numerous shops, businesses and schools integrated throughout the community.

 How do I find out if the construction work will affect me?

 The Sherford Consortium will oversee highway improvements and construction of a new link to enable access to the development.
 Earthworks, new services, drainage, landscaping, archaeological investigations and ecological works will take place; all vital elements in the initial construction of the new community.
 Please visit the traffic section of the website for details of roadworks.
 The Sherford Consortium will continue to update local residents and businesses via letter containing further details on construction works.

 Who are the first Sherford homes aimed at?

 Sherford will be a community open to all and as such, we expect it to appeal to a wide range of people and a cross section of society.
 From those looking to get on the property ladder, couples looking to downsize, individuals looking for apartments, to those with children needing plenty of room; there will be homes at Sherford to suit every need.
 With plenty of amenities, green space and local schools, it is expected that Sherford will particularly appeal to families and first time buyers.

 Who do you expect to be amongst your first buyers?

 We have had a great deal of interest in Sherford from a range of buyers, especially first time buyers and families.
 Bovis Homes, Linden Homes and Taylor Wimpey have sales and marketing offices on the main street at Sherford and the public are welcome to visit and find out more about the different homes available.

 When will the first residents be living at Sherford?

-The first residents could potentially be living at Sherford in early 2017.
+The first residents moved into Sherford in May 2017.